USS Housatonic (AO-35)

 During 1943, the fleet oiler made four voyages to the Mediterranean from New York and Norfolk fueling destroyers at sea as they escorted convoys which supported the victorious allied campaigns in North Africa, Sicily, and southern Italy.
 In between these voyages she made one run from Norfolk, Virginia, to Argentia, Newfoundland, and five from Texas ports to Norfolk.
 The close of the year found her at Bermuda training new destroyer escorts in the techniques of fueling at sea.

 In 1944 Housatonic made three voyages from Norfolk to the Mediterranean, the first to Casablanca, the next to Oran, and the last to Naples, Italy.
 Then came a round trip from New York to Scotland and back with fast convoys.
 The highlight of this voyage came in Clyde, where she fueled RMS Queen Elizabeth.

-Housatonic departed Norfolk 20 November for the Caroline Islands via Aruba, the Panama Canal, and Pearl Harbor.
-She arrived Ulithi 31 December and joined the Service Force, Pacific Fleet.
-From the first of the year until the Surrender of Japan Housatonic was based at Ulithi whence she steamed to sea to fuel carriers, battleships, battle cruisers, cruisers, and destroyers of fast carrier groups which hammered Japanese installations as gigantic America sea power swept inexorably toward Japan.
-In this way she supported operations which took Luzon, Iwo Jima, and Okinawa and which bombarded the Japanese home islands.
+Housatonic departed Norfolk on 20 November, bound for the Caroline Islands via Aruba, the Panama Canal, and Pearl Harbor.
+Arriving at Ulithi on 31 December, she joined the Service Force, Pacific Fleet.
+At the start of the new year and continuing until the Surrender of Japan, Housatonic operated out of Ulithi, venturing to sea to refuel carriers, battleships, battle cruisers, cruisers, and destroyers of the fast carrier groups.
+In this role, Housatonic supported operations that included the capture of Luzon, Iwo Jima, and Okinawa, as well as the bombardment of the Japanese home islands.

 After the Surrender of Japan, Housatonic operated in the Yellow Sea fueling carriers, cruisers, and destroyers of the U.S. 7th Fleet which were supporting the occupation of North China and Korea.
 Floating mines made this duty particularly dangerous.

 Housatonic arrived Tokyo Bay 17 October, and remained there until departing for the United States 12 November.

 She arrived San Francisco, California, 26 November and decommissioned there 11 March 1946.
 She was transferred to the Maritime Commission 22 October and was sold to her former owner, The Standard Oil Company of New Jersey, 14 October 1947.

 In 1963, she was converted into a container ship.
 The ship was scrapped some time after she last changed hands, 14 July 1989.